rfb-data-hub/phase-1-refined-protocols/README.md

-# Automated scholarly manuscripts on GitHub
+# Refined protocols for flow battery characterization

 <!-- usage note: edit the H1 title above to personalize the manuscript -->